DOI10.47051/LLLF9348

 Figure showing variation among individuals of Erythrolamprus albiventris

-Golden-bellied Snakes have an aglyphous dentition,1 meaning their teeth lack specialized grooves to deliver venom.
+Golden-bellied Marsh-Snakes have an aglyphous dentition,1 meaning their teeth lack specialized grooves to deliver venom.
 They are active hunters having a diet primarily based on frogs (including Hyloxalus infraguttatus,4 Epipedobates anthonyi,4 Leptodactylus melanonotus,2 Pristimantis achatinus,5 and P. unistrigatus),3 and tadpoles of Gastrotheca riobambae.3 They also feed on lizards such as Gonatodes caudiscutatus,4 Lepidoblepharis conolepis,2 Pholidobolus montium6 and Stenocercus guentheri.7 Individuals are usually calm and try to flee when threatened, relying mostly on crypsis as a primary defense mechanism.
-If disturbed, they may flatten their body dorsoventrally and produce a musky and distasteful odor.3 Individuals of Erythrolamprus albiventris are preyed upon by snakes (E. mimus) and by domestic animals (cats and chickens).2
+If disturbed, they may flatten their body dorsoventrally and produce a musky odor.3 Individuals of Erythrolamprus albiventris are preyed upon by snakes (Erythrolamprus mimus) and by domestic animals (cats and chickens).2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.